 Eric Liddell was born in China.
 His parents were missionaries there.
 He spent his early childhood playing among the Chinese children.
 He spoke their language perfectly.
 He knew God was calling him to return to China to help teach the Chinese people about Jesus.
-It was a dangerous time to return however.
+It was a dangerous time to return, however.
 Japanese soldiers had invaded China and were treating the Chinese people badly.
 They killed many of them, burned their villages, and destroyed their crops.
 When Eric arrived in China, it was even worse than he expected.
 It was not the land he had left many years before.
 The Chinese, whom he once played with, now did not want foreigners in their country.

-Despite the difficulties Eric stayed.
+Despite the difficulties Liddell stayed.
 He was sure God had called him to China.
 He began teaching at a British-run Chinese college.
 He loved teaching the boys and challenging them in sports.
 Life would not remain so simple for him though.
 The conditions in China were growing worse by the day.
 The mission's board chairman asked Eric to move to the area in which he had grown up.
 The people there needed comfort and hope in the midst of the Japanese devastation.
 Many Chinese people in this area also hated Christians.
 Missionaries were likely to be shot without question.
 Eric discussed it with his wife and though it was hard to leave, he knew he was the best person to go.

-Eric worked long hours traveling in the war torn area preaching and tending the sick.
+Eric Liddell worked long hours traveling in the war-torn area preaching and tending the sick.
 Many times, he had to carry the injured to the hospital on his bike over rough roads while dodging gunfire.
 Sometimes it would take an entire day to get to the village hospital.
 In the meantime, the Japanese were taking over more of the country and there was talk that all foreigners would be locked up.

 Captured, but not Stopped